Skip to content

 Crohn's disease symptoms

-The symptoms of Crohn's disease can range from mild to severe, and most people with Crohn's disease develop symptoms gradually.
+The symptoms of Crohn's disease can range from minimal to severe, and most people with Crohn's disease develop symptoms gradually.
 Some people may also experience long periods with no symptoms.

 Your symptoms may vary depending on the location and severity of your inflammation.
-Stress can worsen symptom flare-ups, and certain foods can trigger or worsen symptoms.
+Stress can worsen symptom flare-ups, and certain foods can trigger or worsen symptoms for some people.

 How to treat Crohn's disease